A COMPLETE RANGE OF AMINO ACID AND PEPTIDE BASED FERTILISERS

 ACHIEVEMENTS FOR OVER 50 YEARS

-- 2004 - Inauguration of the Arzignano plant
+- 2004 - inauguration of the new plant in Arzignano.

-- 2019 - Following the business combination with the SPAC (Special Purpose Acquisition Company) SprintItaly, the company became SICIT Group
+- 2019 - following the business combination with the Special Purpose Acquisition Company (SPAC) SprintItaly, SICIT Group is founded and in May is listed on the AIM Italia.

 OFFICES, PLANTS AND LABORATORIES